 You may be wondering why you’ve never heard about the .05 limit.
 You probably aren’t aware of this because the majority of people who are charged with a DUI have blood alcohol levels above .08.
 But plenty of people are charged with blood alcohol levels below .08.
 Keep in mind that Maryland law has different rules, depending on whether your blood alcohol level is .08 or higher, between .07 and .08, or between .06 and .07:

 - If you have an alcohol concentration of .08 or more, you are considered to be under the influence of alcohol as a matter of law.
 Driving Under the Influence of Alcohol is the most serious form of DUI, indicating that the alcohol in your system has substantially impaired your normal coordination.
-Read our in-depth article on the difference between DUI and DWI in Maryland for more information.
+Read our in-depth article on the for more information.

 - If you have an alcohol concentration of between .07 and less than .08, then the law says there is a strong likelihood that you are impaired.
 While this is not as serious as being under the influence, driving while impaired is still a jailable crime.
 Being impaired by alcohol means that the alcohol you consumed has impaired your normal coordination to some extent.